klahrich/chiefhustler/content/diary/investing-diary-0005.md

 </blockquote>

-With this definition in mind, the energy (oil and gas) sector is within my grasp.
-I think it is within everyone's grasp.
-All we have to do is learn how those companies make money and pay attention to the overall macro trends.
+I wish I could say that this definition brings the oil and gas companies within my circle of competence, but unfortunately, it doesn't.
+Valuing those companies is hard, and I would say without a few years following and studying the field, don't even bother.

+However, what is within my circle of competence is to understand the fundamental macro trends that have led these companies to be undervalued.

-And those trends seem to indicate we are headed towards an energy crisis?
+And those trends seem to indicate we might be headed towards an energy crisis and higher oil prices.
 Here's a beautiful quote from [John Polomny](https://www.youtube.com/watch?v=p-82MV-s9oc):

 <blockquote>